IndiePass/indiepass-android/README.md

 See https://github.com/swentel/indigenous-android/issues/152

-### Authenticating
+#### Authenticating

-Some browsers (e.g. the default browser LineageOS), won't allow Indigenous to listen to the callback to verify the authorization code.
+Some browsers (e.g. the default browser on LineageOS), won't allow Indigenous to listen to the callback to verify the authorization code.
 Install a browser like Firefox (any flavor) so you can login.

 ## iOS